kamok/heykamok.com-on-Rails/README.md

  Ideal features
+ When learning Vim, get close to 100% LOC tested.

+ 1. Email when user makes changes to data.
+Action_mailer
- 3. Write a script that mutes volume on certain key press for X amount of time.
+ 2. Write a script that mutes volume on certain key press for X amount of time.
- 4. Add RoR to Toys?
+ 3. Add RoR to Toys?
- 5. Cool background for front page of weather.
+ 4. Cool background for front page of weather.